KittyGiraudel/site/_posts/2015-02-23-what-i-learnt-from-writing-a-book.md

 <figcaption>You will run out of time, I guarantee it.</figcaption>
 </figure>

 Trust me, you will always find things to improve.
 I found myself writing new sections and examples a couple of hours before handing the book back to the editor.
-And if I had a couple of extra days, I'd have spent those until I needed three more...
+And if I had a couple of extra days, I'd have spent those until I needed three more…

 > Our work is never over. &mdash; [Daft Punk, Harder Better Faster Stronger](https://www.youtube.com/watch?v=gAjR4_CbPpQ)